published in the Press Gazette,

 he claims.
 "Our commitment was to give as complete coverage as we

-that showing pictures of prisoners of war contravened the
+rejects claims that showing pictures of prisoners of war contravened the

 Geneva Convention.
 "We have it on good authority that the Convention

 applies to states at war, not to news organisations."
 He emphasises

-that the footage was carried with a warning that viewers might find it distressing.
+that the footage was carried with a warning that viewers might find it

-competitive market, the channel is setting out to attract
+in a fiercely competitive market, the channel is setting out to attract

-more Arab viewers and, unconstrained by the broadcast regulations encountered by the British
+more Arab viewers and, unconstrained by the broadcast regulations encountered

 the Middle East, Al-Jazeera chooses to refer to Palestinians who are killed